- This story is regularly updated for relevance. Last updated: Aug. 5, 2021

-Multiple COVID-19 vaccines have being rolled out across the country, but with news of new, more contagious strains spreading, many potential recipients are wondering how long the COVID-19 vaccines will keep the inoculated safe from being infected with the coronavirus.
+Multiple COVID-19 vaccines have been rolled out across the country, but with news of new, more contagious strains spreading, many potential recipients are wondering how long the COVID-19 vaccines will keep the inoculated safe from being infected with the coronavirus.

-Based on other vaccines for viruses similar to the novel coronavirus, however, the COVID-19 vaccines should last for at least a few years.
+Based on other vaccines for viruses similar to the novel coronavirus, however, the COVID-19 vaccines could last for at least a few years.
 The chief executive of Moderna confirmed this on Jan.
 7, noting that Moderna’s COVID-19 vaccine is expected to protect against the coronavirus for “at least a couple of years.”

 “The nightmare scenario that was described in the media in the spring with a vaccine only working a month or two is, I think, out of the window,” Moderna CEO Stephane Bancel said.
 “The antibody decay generated by the vaccine in humans goes down very slowly … We believe there will be protection potentially for a couple of years.”